MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/sales-how-to-change-unit-prices.md

 ---
-    title: How to: Change Unit Prices | Microsoft Docs
+    title: How to Change Unit Prices | Microsoft Docs
     description: If you want to change the sales prices for several items, you can use the  **Adjust Item Costs/Prices** batch job.
     services: project-madeira
     documentationcenter: ''